jokas3322/coro-code/cli/src/interactive/file_search/README.md

 cargo test file_search -- --nocapture
 ```

+### Testing Notes

+- When writing tests for fuzzy search, prefer deterministic queries that match both directory and file names (e.g., use "src" instead of a bare extension like "rs").
+- Extension-only queries can be environment-sensitive and may not match directories in all cases, leading to flaky CI results.

 ### Test Coverage

 - **Input Parser Tests**: 4 test functions covering all input scenarios